the872/goopher312/README.md

 # goopher312

-Gopher server written in Go for COMP312 (Open Source) using [gogopher lib](https://github.com/taotetek/gogopher)
+Gopher server written in Go for COMP312 (Open Source) at Loyola University Chicago.